 - On top of this, the nutrition approach also asks us to remember how much juice everyone drinks, how much spinach is in their slice of lasagna…

-Maybe this is why we are all slackers.
+Maybe this is why, if we’re totally honest, we are all slackers.

-You can rule as a slacker.
-All you have to do is change your approach.
+Don’t worry though, you can rule as a slacker.
+All you have to do is tweak your approach.

 There’s an easier – and more effective — way than nutrition to feed kids: Just get the ratios right.